 If AVB is not passing

 If AVB does not work after the above steps have been done, do the following:

 - Power down the Tesira devices

-- Connect your Tesira devices to any switch port
+- Connect your Tesira devices AVB port to any Extreme switch port

 - Power up the Tesira devices